-Nikon 1 V2 review
+Nikon 1 V2 full review

 It’s rare these days that an upgrade to a previous generation of camera looks outwardly any different; but that’s not the case with the newly angular Nikon 1 V2.
 Nikon has gone back to the drawing board and fashioned something that, whilst it can still be casually used one-handed, is ready for war.
 It more defiantly resembles a shrunken DSLR or bridge camera than 2011’s V1 predecessor.
 Part of the reason is that including both a pop-up flash plus electronic viewfinder has resulted in a combined ‘hump’ above the lens, though there’s also a vacant hotshoe for more professional flash, if required.